 "Cone on Kate at least let us look at it.
 It can't be that bad," I say to her.

-"No way.
-I look stupid," she whines.
+"No way; I look stupid," she whines.

 "Kate you have to be kidding me.
 You look amazing!"
-Tess said loud enough for me to hear clearly.
+Tess says loud enough for me to hear clearly.
 "Open the door.
 I think this is the one."
 There is a pause in the conversation and the twins are whispering to each other.

 After a moment, the door opens.
 Kate stands there in a short red one shoulder dress.
 It has a sleeve that is cut out at her shoulder and a sequined strap that connects the cut out to the rest of the dress.
 It frames her body beautifully, making her thin, athletic frame look amazing.

 She's standing awkwardly, not really knowing what to do, hot to stand.
 Dresses aren't really Kate's thing, but she wears them beautifully.